If My Business Is in Trouble Should I Get in Touch With a Liquidator?

 What If the Statutory Demand Expires Unsatisfied?

-Section 95 (A) of the Corporations Act states that a business is solvent if it is able to pay it’s debts when due.
-Under section 459C of the Act, the company is presumed to be insolvent if it has failed to comply with a Statutory Demand.
-The creditor might then apply to the court to appoint a liquidator to the debtor business.
+Section 95 (A) of the Corporations Act states that a company is solvent if it is able to pay it’s debts when due.
+Under section 459C of the Act, the company is assumed to be insolvent if it has failed to comply with a Statutory Demand.
+The creditor may then apply to the court to appoint a liquidator to the debtor company.

 WINDING UP NOTICE